 Customer retention is the next frontier

-Net dollar retention will be your defining metric.
+In summary, net dollar retention will be your defining metric.
 It comes from successful users using your product a lot.
 Successful users come from great onboarding.
-Great onboarding must be a key product area for you.
-Focus on impact; don’t snack.
+Great onboarding must be something you obsess over.
+And lastly, focus on impact; don’t snack.